quru/qis/doc/v2/Portfolios.md

     set to a value that can be monitored with the _system tasks_ API
   * When the associated background task has completed, the `filename` and `filesize` fields will be set, and the `task_id` field blank
-  * If the background task fails, the the `filename` and `filesize` fields will remain blank
+  * If the background task fails, the `filename` and `filesize` fields will remain blank
   * It will not be possible to change a zip file (`PUT` is not supported)
   * Deleting an export will delete the associated zip file from the filesystem
-  * Deleting an export before the associated task has completed will return an error
+  * Deleting an export before the associated task has completed will return a `503` "server busy, try again later" status
   * Adds a `foliosaudit` record for change actions

 ## Future enhancements